-When wet sheets are delivered or they get wet in storage, they must be used immediately or dried.
-Sheets can be dried by filleting sheets or cross stacking them on a slope to allow water to drain and air to circulate between them.
+Sheets can be dried by filleting sheets or cross-stacking them on a slope to allow water to drain and air to circulate between them.
 Only use a dry, well-ventilated environment for long-term storage.